 This page will be updated periodically to feature a member of the MCB department!
 Our current feature is...

-What is your favourite thing about the City of Guelph?
+What is your favourite thing about U of G?